 Talley Center COVID-19 Response for Group Therapy:

-Any further updates to Talley Center group operations will be posted to our website as more updates are known.
+Fall 2020 Talley Center group operations will be posted to our website as more updates are known.

 Our groups are open to full-time enrolled UMW students.